niaicmy/stock_analysis/README.md

-# stock_analysis
+# stocks_analysis
-plan for a  stock analysis  with python &amp; Django.
+plan for a  stocks analysis  with python &amp; Django.
+Finish some ideas about stocks.